Green Chili Chutney Recipe | Hari Mirch Chutney

 Instructions

-• Put 1.5 teaspoons of split black lentils (urad dal) and 1 teaspoon of chickpea lentils (chana dal) into the pan.
+• Now, put 1.5 tsp of split black lentils (urad dal) and 1 tsp of chickpea lentils (chana dal) in the pan.

 • Stir them for about a minute.

-• Include 100 grams of roughly cut fresh green chilies and cook until the chilies soften.
+• Then add 100 gms of roughly cut fresh green chilies in the pan.

-• Toss in ¼ cup of fresh coriander leaves and stir until they're cooked.
+• Now, add about ¼ cup of fresh coriander leaves.

-• Now, add ½ cup of freshly grated coconut and continue stirring until everything is well roasted.
+• Now, add ½ cup of freshly grated coconut to the mixture.

-• Turn off the gas stove and let the ingredients cool down to room temperature.
+• When it is cooked properly, turn off the flame of your gas stove and set the pan aside for the ingredients to cool off at room temperature.

-• Transfer the cooked ingredients from the pan into a clean grinder.
+• Transfer all the cooked ingredients from the frying pan to the grinder.

-• Add 3 tablespoons of powdered jaggery to the grinder.
-Add a little water if needed.
+• Then, add 3 tbsp of powdered jaggery to the grinder.
+You may add a little water to the content if you want.

-• Take a clean bowl and pour the freshly ground paste into it.
-Your homemade green chili chutney is now ready to be enjoyed with a variety of dishes and snacks.
+• Pour the paste into the bowl.
+Your green chili chutney is finally ready to be consumed with a diverse range of dishes and snacks.

 Subscribe to My YouTube Channel Mitar Cooking!